-I am a Lecturer in Economics (Assistant Professor) in the Department of Social Science at the University College London Institute of Education and a Research Associate at the Centre for Global Higher Education (CGHE).
+I am an Associate Professor at the University College London Social Research Institute and a Research Associate at the Centre for Global Higher Education (CGHE).
 In 2016, I became a Research Affiliate at the Institute of Labor Economics (IZA).

 I completed my PhD in Economics as a Weidenfeld Scholar at the University of Oxford with a focus on labor economics and education economics.
 My research interests include the effects of childcare on maternal labor supply, non-cognitive skills and educational outcomes, gender and ambition, international comparisons of education systems, and inequalities in access to higher education and the labor market.